sacrosaunt/Zeus/README.md

 ## Prerequisites
 - Python 3.9+ (to run `deploy.py`)
 - Docker and Docker Compose v2
-- NVIDIA GPU drivers and NVIDIA Container Toolkit on the host (the inference service defaults to `LTX_DEVICE=cuda`)
+- NVIDIA GPU with drivers that support CUDA 12.1 (driver version 531.14+ recommended) and an installed NVIDIA Container Toolkit; the inference image is `pytorch/pytorch:2.3.0-cuda12.1-cudnn8-runtime`, so `nvidia-smi` must succeed on the host and from `docker run --rm --gpus all nvidia/cuda:12.1.0-base-ubuntu20.04 nvidia-smi` before deploying
 - Outbound network access for the initial model download

+If you have never run GPU workloads in Docker on the target machine, follow the [NVIDIA Container Toolkit setup guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) to install the toolkit and set Docker's default runtime to `nvidia`.
+Without these prerequisites the inference worker will crash at startup with `CUDA driver` or `RuntimeError: CUDA error` messages.

 ## Quick Start
 - Clone this repository onto the target machine and move into the project root.